novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 or multiple files.
 Flink can read all of those files in streaming or batch mode.
 However, it does not make sense much to use streaming mode, because streaming job will start to poll for additional files on disk and won't terminate on its own, unless special Flink configuration is set such like "streaming - bounded" mode to facilitate natural job termination.
-The same approach would be applicable for a message queue as a training data source, where data set would be a sequence of messages, which we need to read all to eventaully train the model.
+The same approach would be applicable for a message queue as a training data source, where data set would be a sequence of messages, which we need to read all to eventually train the model.

 There is another approach when ML model is trained on so called "online data", i.e. it reads real-time data continuously and also updates model weights as part of the training.
 This process ideally never ends, because it is part of the production application.
 That means we train the model and use it to score real data in parallel.

 Most common approach in Supervised Machine Learning these days is training on offline data in batch mode.
-In this blog post we will focus on this approach specificly.
+In this blog post we will focus on this approach specifically.
 We will use Flink batch jobs to read prepared data and run training cycle to get the trained model.
 Once trained model is ready, it will be stored on disk and then can be loaded by another job to do model inference as part of the application logic.

 # Data Streaming and ML